niemanlab/openfuego/README.md

 # OpenFuego

-OpenFuego is the open-source version of [Fuego](http://www.niemanlab.org/fuego), a heat-seeking Twitter bot originally created to track the future-of-journalism crowd.
+OpenFuego is the open-source version of [Fuego](http://www.niemanlab.org/fuego), a Twitter bot created to track the future-of-journalism crowd and the links they’re sharing.

 OpenFuego is essentially “Fuego in a box,” allowing you to monitor your own universe of people on Twitter — celebrities, authors, tech writers, film critics, or just people you like.